PlatinumLucario/AwesomeMapEditor/README.md

 # Awesome Map Editor
 Awesome Map Editor (AME) is a map editor for 3rd generation Pokémon games: Ruby, Sapphire, FireRed, LeafGreen, and Emerald.

+<b>Please note that AME currently cannot write to ROMs, which means the save function is unusable, as this functionality has not been implemented yet.</b>

 ## Dependencies
 [QBoy](https://github.com/pokedude9/QBoy)
 [yaml-cpp](https://github.com/jbeder/yaml-cpp)